Eventual-Inc/daft-launcher/docs/book/src/commands.md

 # Commands

-Daft-launcher currently exposes 6 commands to interface with and manage your cluster.
+Daft launcher currently exposes 6 commands to interface with and manage your cluster.
 They are:

 1. [`daft init-config`](#init-config)